-FC-5.2.5 Conventional bank licensees must retain all relevant details of STRs submitted to the relevant authorities for at least five years.
+Islamic bank licensees must retain all relevant details of STRs submitted to the relevant authorities, for at least five years.

-FC-5.2.6 In accordance with the AML Law, conventional bank licensees, their Directors, officers and employees must not warn or inform ('tipping off') their customers, the beneficial owner or other subjects of the STR when information relating to them is being reported to the relevant authorities.
+In accordance with the AML Law, Islamic bank licensees, their Directors, officers and employees must not warn or inform ('tipping off') their customers, the beneficial owner or other subjects of the STR when information relating to them is being reported to the relevant authorities.